fortifiedid/ena-specifications/ena-oauth2-profile.md

 A client registered with multiple authorization servers MUST use the same client identifier (`client_id`) for all registrations.
 This implies that an authorization server compliant with this profile MUST support clients with client identifiers issued by external parties.

-A client identifier MUST NOT be assigned if its value may be mistaken for the identity of a resource owner (see Section 4.15 of \[[RFC9700](#rfc9700)\]).
-Since this profile dictates that client identifiers must be URLs, the risk of mistaking a client identifier for a resource owner identity is low, but authorization servers MUST still ensure that the namespaces used for subject names (`sub` claim and potentially other user identity claims) and client identifiers do not interfere.
+A client identifier MUST NOT be assigned if its value may be mistaken for the identity of an end-user (see Section 4.15 of \[[RFC9700](#rfc9700)\]).
+Since this profile dictates that client identifiers must be URLs, the risk of mistaking a client identifier for a end-user identity is low, but authorization servers MUST still ensure that the namespaces used for subject names (`sub` claim and potentially other user identity claims) and client identifiers do not interfere.

 <a name="client-registration-metadata"></a>
 #### 2.2.2.
 Client Registration Metadata